Audio & Visual

 - Audio Mixing

 - CD Duplication

 - DVD & Blue Ray duplication (Small and mass quantities, format standard conversions)

 - Video titling & Graphics

 The IIT Department must abide by federal Copyright Law in the use and duplication of copyrighted works.

 In general, works may not be duplicated or distributed without the expressed permission of the copyright owner.
 Educational uses fall within that broad context.
 There are a few specific exceptions which may be applicable to Educational Institutions in certain situations.
 Consultation with IIT staff will help to insure compliance with acceptable uses of all copyrighted materials.

-University Studios is a campus student club that provides students with the opportunity to learn about radio and television broadcasting through a “hands on” learning experience provided in the campus radio studios or the campus television studios.
+University Studios is a campus student club that provides students with the opportunity to learn about video production and television broadcasting through a “hands on” learning experience provided in the campus television studios.

 Cable programs appear on the Public and Educational Access Channels of cable TV systems serving the Fox Cities.
 News and public affairs programs, entertainment programs, and cultural programs are featured in our line-up depending on current student interests and needs.
 Look for our programs on Time Warner Cable Channel 2 in Appleton-Fox Cities & Green Bay and channel 10 in Oshkosh.

 Non-broadcast programs have been created for both on campus clients and for off-campus groups to address personnel training needs, public relations or public awareness issues, or fundraising needs for non-profit organizations or governmental units.
 Typically these programs are intended for a specific audience and not the general public.
 Campus client projects include documenting special campus events, recording theatre plays or concerts, or campus lectures.